By: Dr. Jaycie Loewen Last Updated: March 17, 2023

 - Aerobic exercise (even if you have exercise intolerance).

 - Neuromuscular therapy.

 - Vestibular therapy.

 For patients who come to us with a hormone imbalance, we are happy to work with their physician or, if needed, we can help find specialists near their residence.

-At the end of the week, each patient undergoes another fNCl, including a second look at the thalamus.
+At the end of treatment, each patient undergoes another fNCl, including a second look at the thalamus.
 Comparing before and after, we usually see a 75% improvement in brain function, and patients report a 60% improvement in their symptoms in just one week.
 However, don’t expect a full return to normal for your menstrual cycle in this period.
 Even if the fNCl shows an improvement in the thalamus area, it may take months for these changes to trickle down to your ovaries.

 What Can I Do at Home?

 If you’re concerned about changes in your menstrual cycle, it’s a good idea to start keeping a record on a calendar or an app.
 Take a note of your start date every month for several months to identify the regularity of your periods.
 You will have a better picture of what’s going on during your cycle and can correlate with other symptoms.
 Even if you haven’t detected any changes, track your cycle anyway.
 It may uncover some relevant information which may be connected with other symptoms.

 You can also use fertility awareness-based methods (FABMs) to help your doctor diagnose your condition.
 These methods involve examining physical signs, such as cervical secretions and body temperature, to assess hormone fluctuations throughout a woman's menstrual cycle.
 They can produce robust data about your cycle, which may lead to better treatment.
 It’s important to note that you cannot be on the pill if you want to use an FABM, as the pill will mask your natural changes in hormones.

 If you're worried about your periods, then take note of the following: